 Study and performance of major works, as well as smaller choral gems.
 One or more performances each semester.
-Prerequisites: consent of instructor.
+Prerequisites: None.

-ARRANGING
+MUS 343 ARRANGING

 An in-depth study of arranging literature for a variety of ensembles and voicings.
 Students will focus on arranging that is pertinent to their area of expertise.
 Prerequisites: None.